folkloreinc/laravel-graphql/Readme.md

 As you can see in the `resolve` method, you use the arguments to update your model and return it.

-You then add the muation to the `config/graphql.php` configuration file
+You then add the mutation to the `config/graphql.php` configuration file

 ```php
 'schema' => [